hyoo-ru/mam_mol/view/readme.md

 **`style() : { [ key : string ] : string | number }`**

 Returns dictionary of styles.
-Numbers will be convertes to string with "px" suffix.
+Numbers will be converted to string with "px" suffix.

 **`event() : { [ key : string ] : ( event : Event )=> void }`**